 - Take a new photo using your camera

 - WordPress media library (use photos that already exist on your website, just as you would from your desktop)

 Let's talk about the last option.
 When searching for photos to add to your blog posts, usually you would go to free stock photos websites like Pixabay and Unsplash.

-After finding the right image, you then download and upload to your website.
-With WordPres App, this is no longer necessary.
+After finding the right image, you then download and upload it to your website.
+With WordPress App, this is no longer necessary.

 Looks good, huh?

 The clip above and any other on this post, was created